JustGoodUI/ovidius-astro-theme/README.md

 - Newsletter subscription — form settings suitable for Mailchimp, Formspree, ConvertKit, or other form-based providers.
 The form supports a custom action URL, configurable email and hidden fields, and an optional honeypot field for spam protection.
 - Pagination — posts per page for blog listings

-Images can be referenced either as imports from `src/assets` (for optimized Astro images) or as string paths from the `public` directory.
+Images can be referenced either as imports from `src/assets/` (for optimized Astro images) or as string paths from the `public/` directory.

 ### Images